rustviz/rustviz-tutorial/src/LifetimeCalc.md

 }
 ```

-Here is an example call site for the `max` function (with lfietimes explicitly annotated):
+Here is an example call site for the `max` function (with lifetimes explicitly annotated):

 ```rust
 fn main(){